tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 Jake grinned.
 "You know where."

 And I did know of course.
-My brain was mush.
+My brain was just temporarily mush.
 It was the ring from Madame Eloise's shop.
 But inside the band, something new gleamed under the lamplight: an engraving.

 *L.M. & J.C.*